rust-lang/cargo/src/doc/src/commands/cargo-bench.md

 <dt class="option-term" id="option-cargo-bench--p"><a class="option-anchor" href="#option-cargo-bench--p"></a><code>-p</code> <em>spec</em>...</dt>
 <dt class="option-term" id="option-cargo-bench---package"><a class="option-anchor" href="#option-cargo-bench---package"></a><code>--package</code> <em>spec</em>...</dt>
 <dd class="option-desc">Benchmark only the specified packages.
 See <a href="https://doc.rust-lang.org/cargo/commands/cargo-pkgid.md">cargo-pkgid(1)</a> for the
 SPEC format.
-This flag may be specified multiple times.</dd>
+This flag may be specified multiple times and supports common Unix glob patterns like <code>*</code>, <code>?</code> and <code>[]</code>.
+However, to avoid your shell accidentally expanding glob patterns before Cargo handles them, you must use single quotes or double quotes around each pattern.</dd>

 <dt class="option-term" id="option-cargo-bench---workspace"><a class="option-anchor" href="#option-cargo-bench---workspace"></a><code>--workspace</code></dt>